 Dr. Sidje’s research focuses on numerical methods for linear algebra and computational biology, with particular focus on numerical methods for solving the chemical master equation.
-Dr. Sidje is also the Associate Dean for Multicultural Affairs for the College of Arts and Sciences.
+Dr. Sidje is also the Associate Dean for Graduate Studies for the College of Arts and Sciences.

 See Dr. Sidje’s publications on MathSciNet.

 - Nonlinear partial differential equations (PDEs) and applications.
 In particular, Dr. Wang’s research focuses on (1) the deterministic and stochastic Zakharov-Kuznetsov (ZK) equations and establishment of basic mathematical theorems for the initial-boundary value problem; and (2) numerical analysis for stochastic geophysical fluid models, specifically the construction of a time discrete approximation for the stochastic primitive equations of the atmosphere and oceans.